-We are saddened to hear of the death of John Clarke, friend of The Poet's Voice.
-We'd like to remember his wonderfully wicked reimagining of Dante's 'Purgatorio' created for our 2013 MWF event 'Purgatorio: Australia Today' - a creator battling their way through the baffling world of funding.
-It is typical of John that while debunking funding nonsense he also
+John Clarke was a great friend of The Poet's Voice.
+Here, we remember his wonderfully wicked reimagining of Dante's 'Purgatorio' created for our 2013 MWF event 'Purgatorio: Australia Today' - a creator battling their way through the baffling world of funding.
+It is typical of John that while debunking funding nonsense he also captures the hellish deep structure at play.
+Classic

 Emily Ballou mesmerised at Purgatorio: Australia Today with her poem on the fragility of our environment, bringing our gaze to a group of nesting swans beset by mottled tourists.
 Read her poem in full below.